svt/bridge/README.md

 - [ ] Multiple rundowns per project
 - [ ] Shotbox-style buttons
 - [ ] OSC API

+## Compatibility notes
+- Bridge works with Caspar CG Server 2.3 and up.
+- Bridge provides data to HTML templates as JSON.

 ## Download and install
 Built binaries are available on the releases page.